meltyourface/blank/posts/Oracle-of-Cronos/Chronomantic-Ritual-for-Manifesting-Desires/index.md

 ## The Chronomantic Ritual of Desires

-Objective: To manifest a distinct and deeply coveted desire by harnessing the ancient energies of the Oracle of Cronos and invoking celestial entities of time, wisdom, and divine insight.
+**Objective**: To manifest a distinct and deeply coveted desire by harnessing the ancient energies of the Oracle of Cronos and invoking celestial entities of time, wisdom, and divine insight.

 Requirements:
 1. Ritual space: A room devoid of any distractions or modern influences.
 The space must be a perfect circle, with the floor inscribed with intricate Cronosian runes and symbols.